About AIDSVu

 HIV Criminalization Data:

-The release of HIV criminalization data was made possible through a collaboration with The Center for HIV Law and Policy (CHLP).
+The release of HIV criminalization data was made possible through a public data release from The Center for HIV Law and Policy (CHLP).
 The data reflect state criminal laws, civil laws, case interpretations, and public health control measures related to the utilizing of a person’s HIV status to criminalize legal behavior by applying criminal laws specifically to people living with HIV, prosecuting people living with HIV under general criminal laws, or applying sexually transmitted infections laws for increased sex or solicitation crimes and punishments.
 CHLP provides on their website legal and policy material such as a map on HIV Criminalization in United States, a Sourcebook on State and Federal HIV Criminal Law and Practice, and a chart of U.S. HIV Laws and Prosecutorial Tools.

 HIV Philanthropic Funding Data:

 The release of HIV philanthropic funding data was made possible through a collaboration with Funders Concerned About AIDS (FCAA).
-The data comes from FCAA’s signature resource tracking report, of which the most recent edition — based on calendar year 2020 grant making — captures data on more than 5,000 grants, awarded by 323 foundations in 10 countries, in an effort to identify gaps, trends, and opportunities in HIV-related philanthropy.
+The data comes from FCAA’s signature resource tracking report, of which the most recent edition — based on calendar year 2021 grant making — captures data on more than 5,000 grants, awarded by 323 foundations in 10 countries, in an effort to identify gaps, trends, and opportunities in HIV-related philanthropy.
 In addition to aggregate funding totals, FCAA analyzes HIV philanthropy by top funders, geographic locations of impact, populations served, and intended use or strategies of funding.
 The report, including historical versions dating back to the year 2000, can be found on their website, as well as deep-dive infographics on varying topics and other research reports on the impacts of COVID-19, and community-rooted intermediary funders on the field of HIV philanthropy.

 Data Suppression and Rate Stability